lexruee/mcp9808/README.md

 # MCP9808

-Raspberry Pi C driver for the sensor MCP9808.
+Raspberry Pi C driver and Python bindings for the sensor MCP9808.

 ## Example Usage